catseye/Exanoke/README.markdown

     | urff(cons(:graaap, :skooorp))
     ? tail: Not a cons cell

-Some practical examples, on Peano naturals.
+Now, some practical examples, on Peano naturals.
 Addition:

     | def inc(#)
     |   cons(:one, #)